 5.2 Complexity analysis

 The pairwise trust calculation requires O(N2) time as the model loops through each user for rating comparison with other users.
 In contrast to our AgreeTrust model, O’Donovan’s model is prohibitively time expensive since it requires additional O(kN2) time as there is a prediction step for each user.
-Thus, all the models, that requires prediction during trust matrix generation, requires O(kN2 + N2) time.
+Thus, all the models, that requires prediction during trust matrix generation, requires O(kN2 × N2) time.
 Due to the expensive time requirement of the O’Donovan trust matrix generation, the only practical way to implement the method in a real-world system is to pre-calculate the trust matrix.
 On the other hand, AgreeTrust takes far less time to generate the trust matrix.

 6. Conclusion and Future Works